Top 10 Funkadelic Rock Songs

 As this list of the Top 10 Funkadelic Rock Songs demonstrates, the more experimental half of George Clinton’s P-Funk empire sure knew what to do with a guitar.
 While Parliament focused on more traditional funk and soul music, guitarists Eddie Hazel, Gary Shider and Michael Hampton led Funkadelic deep into uncharted territory, creating some of the most exotic rock music of the ’70s.
 So free your mind and let your ass follow as we explore the Top 10 Funkadelic Rock Songs.

-With original lead guitarist Eddie Hazel having left the band (he'd return sporadically over the years) and "Kidd Funkadelic" Michael Hampton not having arrived yet, guitar hero duties on the 'Cosmic Slop' album fell to Ron Bykowski and longtime P-Funk musical director Gary Shider (that's him on the right, wearing his trademark diaper, in the photo above).
-As you can hear from this awesomely chunky song -- an accused pimp's insistence of innocence -- they carried the load quite nicely.
+With original lead guitarist Eddie Hazel having left the band (he’d return sporadically over the years) and “Kidd Funkadelic” Michael Hampton not having arrived yet, guitar hero duties on the ‘Cosmic Slop’ album fell to Ron Bykowski and longtime P-Funk musical director Gary Shider – complete with trademark diaper.
+As you can hear from this awesomely chunky song – an accused pimp’s insistence of innocence – they carried the load quite nicely.